GUIDE 2025

 Do not give feedback when:

-1. Personal Preference: It is more about your own preference or style than the quality of the person’s work product or approach.
+1. Personal Preference: It is more about your preference or style than the quality of the person’s work product or approach.

 3. Circle of Influence: The problem is out of the recipient’s control.